 Punch magazine illustration of a teddy-bear coated motorist (1905)

 To illustrate how the garments had progressed from protective clothing in the early 1900s to elegant outerwear in the 1920s, a gloriously impractical cream-coloured version of the coat was made for Jeremy Iron’s role as Charles Ryder in the celebrated television adaptation of Evelyn Waugh’s novel “Brideshead Revisited” that was set in the period.

 Jeremy Irons as Charles Ryder in Brideshead Revisited

 During the more austere times of the 1930s, teddy bear coats continued to be worn.
-The cabin conditions of aircraft and automobiles had started to become more comfortable, but if you had chosen to travel by sea, alpaca fur fabric would be perfect to wear on deck – as can be seen in the photograph of Charlie Chaplin aboard the ocean liner Mauretania in 1931, with champion jockey Steve Donoghue and British racing driver Malcolm Campbell who held the world speed record (both on land and water) at the time.
+The cabin conditions of aircraft and automobiles had started to become more comfortable, but if you had chosen to travel by sea, alpaca fur fabric would be perfect to wear on deck – as can be seen in the photograph of Salvador Dali standing aboard the S.S.Normandie as it docks in New York City, on December 7th, 1936.